Grownups hijack cute Generation Z meme

 - 1965-1984 (The Harvard Center)

-With history as a guide, news-makers were emboldened to recast the pecking order: Job One was to dethrone Millennials as America’s largest generation.
+With history as a guide, trend-makers began to dislodge Millennials from their perch atop the pecking order: Job One was to dethrone them as America’s largest generation.

 Full disclosure: Boomer / neXt uses Census Bureau definitions – keeping score is so much easier when the goalposts stay put.